-Both the Director Nomination Committee and the Director Compensation Committee are composed of all Outside Directors, President and Representative Director, and Officer in charge of human resources.
+Both the Director Nomination Committee and the Director Compensation Committee are composed of all Outside Directors, President and Representative Director, and the Outside Directors shall select the committee chairs from among themselves.
 Directors who are full-time members of the Audit & Supervisory Committee can attend meetings of either Committee as observers.
-Also, based on the resolution of the board of directors in June 2021, the Outside Directors shall select committee chairs from among themselves.